15th — 17th centuries

 Inscriptions of the 16th and 17th centuries.

-Among the names recorded: Antonius Mayers (1593), Carolus a monthey, Iohan Cvrton, Mro Antonio Zono, Jacob Ry, Emard Farnex.
-The Supersaxo motto is recognisable — WGW ("Was, wie, wo, wann Gott will"), a shield bearing the arms of Savoy, and the Kalbermatten bull accompanying the inscription "24 April 1619, return", likely linked to the grand bailli Nicolas de Kalbermatten, then colonel in the service of the Duke of Savoy.
+Recognisable: the Supersaxo motto — WGW (“Was, wie, wo, wann Gott will”) — a shield with the arms of Savoy, and the Kalbermatten bull beside the inscription “24 April 1619, return.”

 Inscription à la sanguine — sigle WGW (Was, wie, wo, wann Gott will) de la devise Supersaxo, monogrammes et sentence latine.